Military Time Converter – Army Time Chart

 • Military time uses the suffix hours while standard 24-hour times have no suffix.

-• Military time zones are different than standard world time zones and each zone has a letter code that is appended to the time.
+• Military time zones are different from standard world time zones and each zone has a letter code that is appended to the time.
 See the chart below for a complete list of zones.

 Military Time Zone Chart